AbbasSalami/EEG-ITNet/README.md

 <li>The code is based on Python 3.8 and TensorFlow 2.3.</li>

 ## Usage
-You can use the available BCI Competition IV dataset 2a or the OpenBMI motor imagery dataset.
-If you would like to use your own dataset, remember to reshape the data in the format of trial<span>&#215;</span>channel<span>&#215;</span>sample.
+If you would like to use your own dataset, remember to reshape the data for each subject to the format of trial<span>&#215;</span>channel<span>&#215;</span>sample and modify the code accordingly.
+If you would like to access the BCI Competition IV dataset 2a and the OpenBMI motor imagery dataset used in the paper, please contact a.salami@essex.ac.uk.
-The sections "Receive inputs" and "Opening dataset" need to be modified accordingly.